 Technical and Logistical Support for the U.S. President

-"Today's White House is a supercharged engine made up of superbly capable but quite diverse presidential instruments," wrote a researcher at the University of Virginia [source: Miller Center].
+"Today's White House is a supercharged engine made up of superbly capable but quite diverse presidential instruments," wrote a researcher at the University of Virginia.
 It hasn't always been that way.
 Originally, the president's duties were expected to be limited enough that he or she could carry them out virtually alone.
 Thomas Jefferson had one clerk and a messenger to assist him.
-Until 1857, Congress didn't fund any presidential staffers, the president was expected to pay his or her help.
+Until 1857, Congress didn't fund any presidential staffers; presidents were expected to pay their help.
 Slowly, staff numbers grew until 1939, when the White House staff grew exponentially under President Franklin Roosevelt.
 It was under his administration that the Executive Office of the President (EOP) was created.

-The EOP initially encompassed the Budget Office and the White House Office but has grown as successive presidents have added new offices.
+The EOP initially consisted of the Budget Office and the White House Office, but has grown as successive presidents have added new offices.
 These offices represent the different divisions that are sometimes concerned with powers and initiatives outside of the expressed duties in the Constitution.
 Some of the units include the Office of Science and Technology, the Office of Drug Control Policy and the Office of Faith-based and Community Initiatives.
 When a president creates a new office, it reflects a part of the administration's unique agenda.
-As new presidents come in, they may use or largely ignore the offices created by his or her predecessors, depending on the new administration's agenda.
+As new presidents come in, they may use or largely ignore the offices created by their predecessors, depending on the new administration's agenda.

 There are some offices that are far too vital to be ignored, however.
-The National Security Council, the Council of Economic Advisors and the Office of Management and Budget assist the president in some of the major endeavors he or she will undertake, including military action, addressing economic crises or expanding the U.S. economy, and creating the annual budget for presentation to Congress.
+The National Security Council, the Council of Economic Advisors and the Office of Management and Budget assist the president in some of the major endeavors he or she will undertake, including military action, addressing economic crises, expanding the U.S. economy or creating the annual budget for presentation to Congress.

-Closest to presidential decision-making is the president's personal staff and -- depending on the administration -- the vice president.
-The president's personal staff includes the press secretary, White House counsel, the assistant for congressional liaison and the president's closest adviser, the chief of staff.
+Closest to presidential decision-making is the president's personal staff and — depending on the administration — the vice president.
+The president's personal staff includes the press secretary, White House counsel, assistant for congressional liaison and chief of staff, the president's closest adviser.
 These close advisers and allies of the president help him or her recruit congressional and public support for initiatives, determine the best course of action in response to crises and clarify the legality of potential actions.
 The personal staff works alongside the president in the West Wing of the White House and is the first layer between the president and the rest of the world.

 Since the president cuts a conspicuous figure, the role of the Secret Service can be a vital one.
 The agency was created in 1865 but wasn't officially charged with protecting the president's life until 1907, following the assassination of William McKinley.
 The agency also protects the vice president, presidents-elect, and candidates and nominees for president during the campaign.

 The Secret Service also provides protection for the first family.
-Read about presidential families and their official residence on the next page.
+Read about presidential families and their official residence.